Rebecca, 29 years, born in Germany

-During my master thesis (read here), in which I investigated whether customizing a chatbot (i.e., its look, persona, and interests) can positively impact users’ trust, I discovered not only my passion for the topic of virtual assistants, but also for doing research in the social sciences.
-There, my wish to keep walking the academic path and pursuing my doctoral studies was born.
-And well, one thing led to another, and I am now living in beautiful Amsterdam writing my PhD dissertation at the Amsterdam School of Communication Research, in which I ask way more questions than I will ever find answers to.
-But hey, that’s research life (right?).
+During my master thesis (read here), in which I investigated whether customizing a chatbot (i.e., its look, persona, and interests) can improve users’ trust in it, I discovered not only my passion for the topic of conversational technology, but also for doing research in the social sciences.
+There, my wish to pursue my doctoral studies was born.
+Then, one thing led to another, and I moved to beautiful Amsterdam to be working on my PhD dissertation at the Amsterdam School of Communication Research.
+I wanted to find out how parents see and deal with the emerging phenomenon of smart speakers in the family home (read here).

 “I may not be able to live up to your expectations